Thursday 14 May 2015

-Highlights: Robot Show!!, Harajuku Takeshita Street, Farewell Dinner.
+Highlights: Robot Show, Harajuku Takeshita Street, Tsukiji Fish Market, Farewell Dinner.

-After a relaxing nights sleep in our traditional ryokan room and a Western style included buffet breakfast it was time to say goodbye to Hakone and Mt Fuji and head to Tokyo which for me as a return.
-Leaving at 8.30 and arriving at 11.00 in Shibuya after multiple bus and trains.
+After a relaxing nights sleep in our traditional ryokan room and a Western style included buffet breakfast it was time to say goodbye to Hakone and Mt Fuji and head to Tokyo which at least for me was a return to were I started.

 Our excellent Chief Experience Officer Ted helped organise our Narita Express reservations at the train station.
-The G Adventure 7 day JR pass still expired tomorrow so it has free transport to the airport for those leaving tomorrow ( i.e. me) and free transport around Tokyo for everyone else.
+The G Adventure 7 day JR pass expires tomorrow so it has free transport to the airport for those leaving tomorrow ( i.e. me) and free transport around Tokyo for everyone else.

-We returned to the hotel (Shibuya Tokyu Inn), found.
-The bags we send from Kyoto and finally checked in at 6.00 pm.
+We returned to the hotel (Shibuya Tokyu Inn), found the bags that we send from Kyoto waiting and finally checked in at 6.00 pm.
 Ted organised our farewell dinner next door the Hokkaido Resturant which uses tablets to order.
-Ted organised a surprise birthday cake for Nicole whose birthday was tomorrow and we handed over a surprise photo card to Ted that Alex Schembri organised and I think went down well.
+Ted had also organised a surprise birthday cake for Nicole whose birthday was tomorrow and we handed over a surprise photo card to Ted that Alex Schembri organised and I think went down well.

 Farewelling the group both Alex Taplin, my roommate for this tour, and me caught a taxi to the optional Robot Show.
 This was a great call, with the pre show of entertainers in medal playing music to the crazy 90 minute show.
 We had front row seats and got to touch a lot of the performers and even had to duck a though times.